mohangk/easy_rack_stack/README.md

  git remote add vagrant ssh://vagrant@localhost:2222/path/to/myapp

-3. Add your public key to the vagrant instanct (Probably want to do this as part of the chef setup)
+3. Add your public key to the vagrant instance (Probably want to do this as part of the chef setup)

- ssh vagrant@localhost -p 2222 mkdir -p .ssh cat ~/.ssh/id_rsa.pub | ssh vagrant@localhost -p2222 'cat >> .ssh/authorized_keys'
+ ssh vagrant@localhost -p 2222 mkdir -p .ssh

+ cat ~/.ssh/id_rsa.pub | ssh vagrant@localhost -p2222 'cat >> .ssh/authorized_keys'

 3. Setup the remote